cestpasphoto/alpha-zero-general/README.md

 # CPU-optimized Alpha Zero General (any game, any framework!)

 Based on the superb repo https://github.com/suragnair/alpha-zero-general but with higher strength, optimized for CPU-only 25-100x speed improvement, and supporting 2+ players games.
 You can play with it on your browser https://github.com/cestpasphoto/cestpasphoto.github.io.
 Technical details about the improvements are listed in this [page](README_features.md).
-Games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini (with basic gods), Botanik
+Games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini (with basic gods), Botanik, Small World

 ### Splendor